rogerfitz/tutorials/adjusted_strength_of_schedule/README.md

 # Adjusted Strength of Schedule for the NFL
-[IN PROGRESS!!]
-Strength of schedule is a fundamentally flawed metric.
+[Almost done, still need to interpret results better] Strength of schedule is a fundamentally flawed metric.
 Losing to a team shouldn't give you an easier strength of schedule.
-Let's remove those from the calculation and see if this produces better results
+Let's remove those from the calculation and see if this produces better results.
-#### Outline

 ## Install
 If this is your first tutorial you've used please start with installing miniconda and cloning the repo.